RetroPie/RetroPie-Docs/docs/Doom.md

 ### Note

-For Doom 2, prboom.cfg file would be located in /doom2.
+For Doom 2,  the prboom.cfg file would be located in /doom2.